 Special Olympics New Jersey offers artistic gymnastics and rhythmic gymnastics.
 Artistic gymnastics is a discipline of gymnastics involving short routines on different apparatus.
 Rhythmic gymnastics combines elements of ballet, gymnastics, dance, and apparatus manipulation.

 Gymnastics is a summer sport where athletes train and compete from January through June.
+Read below for futher information on the upcoming 2022 season.

 - Floor Exercise (men and women)